Undergraduate Research Grant - BEAM

 These courses are shared across the IBA community and are recognized as credit-bearing towards the biomathematics degree at the member institution.

 An updated list of available courses can be found on the IBA Courses page.

 Letters in Biomathematics (LiB) is an open-access, peer-reviewed journal that publishes articles that describe mathematical and statistical techniques to solve problems in biological settings or that address the study of the teaching and learning at the intersection of mathematics and biology.
 LiB is published by Taylor & Francis.
 The IBA sponsors its membership to publish in LiB at substantially reduced publication fees.
 Visit LiB for more information on the journal's content, manuscript submission information, and journal policies.

-: A Journal of Biomathematics is an open-access, refereed undergraduate research journal dedicated to publishing high-quality manuscripts that describe mathematical and statistical techniques to solve problems in biological settings.
+Spora: A Journal of Biomathematics is an open-access, refereed research journal dedicated to publishing high-quality manuscripts, written by graduate or undergraduate researchers during their time as students, that describe mathematical and statistical techniques to solve problems in biological settings.
 The IBA sponsors its membership to publish in Spora at reduced publication fees.